 This is a preview of “Apocope in the Suture Zone”.
-The full article can be found here in Art + Australia Issue Two.
+The full article is available with purchase or subscription to Art + Australia Issue Two.

 ‘How does she work?’(1)